lmcneil7/teen-titans/README.md

 **XML:**
 For our XML markup, we're doing transcripts of the episodes of *Teen Titans*, the 2003 tv show created by Cartoon Network.
 For this semester, we decided to stick with Season 1 that includes thirteen episodes in total.
 You'll find the XML documents in the XML file in the season 1 folder.
 We set up the directory like this for any circumstances in which we decide to continue the project.
 *Episodes*
-*Episode 1: Divide and Conquer
+1.Episode 1: Divide and Conquer
-*Episode 2: Sisters
+2.Episode 2: Sisters
-*Episode 3: Final Exam
+3.Episode 3: Final Exam
 *Episode 4: Forces of Nature
 *Episode 5: The Sum of His Parts
 *Episode 6: Nevermore